randazzal/Microexons_Hsa_Gga/README.md

 Figure_5/bp_2_3ss_accessibility_plot.R corresponds to Figure 5D

-Figure_6/rmats_psi_heatmap.R corresponds to Figure 6A (same method is used for Supp Figure S26
+Figure_6/rmats_psi_heatmap.R corresponds to Figure 6A (same method is used for Supp Figure S26)

-Figure_6/edgeR_analysis_plots.R corresponds to Figure 6B and C and Supp Figure S27
+Figure_6/edgeR_analysis_plots.R corresponds to Figure 6B and C and Supp Figures S27 and S29

 Supplemental_Figures/structure_at_RNAalifold.R corresponds to Supp Figure S22